-This course satisfies the Fine Art requirement.
 This music course is for the non-musician who enjoys listening to music, as well as those with a background of music study seeking information outside of the performance arena.
 This course explores the role music plays in our lives, a basic introduction to Music Theory, and an exploration of the evolution of Music from many different time periods and cultures.
 The course may include field trip(s).